DDS File Viewer

 Frequently Asked Questions

-DDS (DirectDraw Surface) is a texture format developed by Microsoft for DirectX.
-It stores textures in GPU-compressed formats like DXT/BC, making them efficient to load directly into video memory without decompression.
-DDS is the standard format for game textures.
+DDS (DirectDraw Surface) is a texture container created by Microsoft for DirectX.
+It stores GPU-compressed textures (DXT, BC formats) that load directly into video memory, making it the standard format for game development.
+For other game asset formats, try our File Viewers hub.